AhmadAbdelaziz8/learnAi/backend/plan.md

 AI - LLM: Google Gemini API.

-Deployment: Laravel Forge.

 Phase 0: The Decoupled Foundation
+(This remains the same, as the initial setup is identical)

-Goal: Set up the Laravel API for stateless authentication and create the separate Vue.js project.
+Goal: Set up the Laravel API and create the separate Vue.js project.

-Configure Laravel for API Authentication: We'll use Laravel Sanctum for token-based authentication.
-Breeze can set this up for us in API-only mode.
+Configure Laravel for API Authentication using the install:api command.

+Configure CORS in config/cors.php.

+Create the Vue.js Project in a separate directory using npm create vue@latest.

+Run Both Servers for development.

+Phase 1: API Backend & Simplified Database Schema
+Goal: Build a simple database structure and the API endpoint for generating flashcard decks.

+Generate Models & Migrations: We only need tables for flashcard "decks" (the topic) and the "flashcards" themselves.

 Bash

-# Install Breeze
-./vendor/bin/sail composer require laravel/breeze --dev

-# Run the Breeze installation for an API
-./vendor/bin/sail artisan breeze:install api

-# Run the migrations to create the users table
-./vendor/bin/sail artisan migrate
-Configure CORS: Since your Vue app will run on a different port (and later, a different domain), you need to allow it to make requests to your API.

-Open config/cors.php.

-In the paths array, make sure it includes 'api/*'.

-In allowed_origins, add your frontend's development URL (Vite's default is http://localhost:5173).
-For production, you'll add your actual domain.

-Create the Vue.js Project: In a separate terminal, navigate outside your Laravel project directory and create the Vue app.

-Bash

-# This creates a new 'frontend' directory
-npm create vue@latest frontend

-# Follow the prompts:
-# ✔ Project name: … frontend
-# ✔ Add TypeScript? … No
-# ✔ Add JSX Support? … No
-# ✔ Add Vue Router for Single Page Application development? … Yes
-# ✔ Add Pinia for state management? … Yes
-# ✔ Add Vitest for Unit Testing? … No
-# ✔ Add an End-to-End Testing Solution? … No
-# ✔ Add ESLint for code quality? … Yes
-# ✔ Add Prettier for code formatting? … Yes

-# Navigate into the new project and install dependencies
-cd frontend
-npm install
-Run Both Servers: You will now have two servers running in two separate terminals for development.

-Terminal 1 (Laravel API): cd your-laravel-project -> ./vendor/bin/sail up

-Terminal 2 (Vue Frontend): cd frontend -> npm run dev

-Phase 1: API Backend & Database Schema
-Goal: Build the database structure and API endpoints for managing documents and quizzes.

-Generate All Models & Migrations: We need tables for documents, quizzes, questions, and answers.

-Bash

-# Document model and migration
-./vendor/bin/sail artisan make:model Document -m

-# Quiz model and migration
-./vendor/bin/sail artisan make:model Quiz -m

-# Question model and migration
+# Deck model and migration (a Deck is a collection of flashcards on a topic)
-./vendor/bin/sail artisan make:model Question -m
+./vendor/bin/sail artisan make:model Deck -m

-# Answer model and migration
+# Flashcard model and migration
-./vendor/bin/sail artisan make:model Answer -m
+./vendor/bin/sail artisan make:model Flashcard -m
-Define the Database Schema: Open the new migration files in database/migrations/ and define the table structures.
+Define the Database Schema: Open the new migration files in database/migrations/.

-..._create_documents_table.php
+..._create_decks_table.php

 PHP

-Schema::create('documents', function (Blueprint $table) {
+Schema::create('decks', function (Blueprint $table) {
     $table->id();
     $table->foreignId('user_id')->constrained()->cascadeOnDelete();
-    $table->string('title');
-    $table->longText('content');
-    $table->enum('status', ['pending', 'processing', 'ready', 'failed'])->default('pending');
+    $table->string('topic'); // The topic the user entered
     $table->timestamps();
 });
-..._create_quizzes_table.php
+..._create_flashcards_table.php

 PHP

-Schema::create('quizzes', function (Blueprint $table) {
+Schema::create('flashcards', function (Blueprint $table) {
     $table->id();
-    $table->foreignId('document_id')->constrained()->cascadeOnDelete();
-    $table->string('title');
+    $table->foreignId('deck_id')->constrained()->cascadeOnDelete();
+    $table->text('term');       // The front of the flashcard
+    $table->text('definition'); // The back of the flashcard
     $table->timestamps();
 });
-..._create_questions_table.php

-PHP

-Schema::create('questions', function (Blueprint $table) {
-    $table->id();
-    $table->foreignId('quiz_id')->constrained()->cascadeOnDelete();
-    $table->text('question_text');
-    $table->timestamps();
-});
-..._create_answers_table.php

-PHP

-Schema::create('answers', function (Blueprint $table) {
-    $table->id();
-    $table->foreignId('question_id')->constrained()->cascadeOnDelete();
-    $table->text('answer_text');
-    $table->boolean('is_correct')->default(false);
-    $table->timestamps();
-});
-Run Migrations: Apply the new schema to your database.
+Run Migrations:

 Bash

 ./vendor/bin/sail artisan migrate
-Create API Controllers & Routes: Define the endpoints in routes/api.php.
-Use resource controllers for standard CRUD operations.
+Create API Controller & Route: Define the endpoint in routes/api.php.

 Bash

-# Create a controller for documents
+# Create a controller for generating decks
-./vendor/bin/sail artisan make:controller Api/DocumentController --api
+./vendor/bin/sail artisan make:controller Api/DeckController --api
-In routes/api.php, protect your routes with Sanctum's middleware.
+In routes/api.php, create a single route for creating a deck.

 PHP

-Route::middleware('auth:sanctum')->group(function () {
-    Route::apiResource('documents', App\Http\Controllers\Api\DocumentController::class);
-    // Add other protected routes here for quizzes, etc.
-});
+// A user must be logged in to create a deck Route::middleware('auth:sanctum')->post('/decks', [App\Http\Controllers\Api\DeckController::class, 'store']);
 Phase 2: Building the Vue.js SPA
-Goal: Create the user interface for authentication, document management, and quiz taking.
+Goal: Create a minimal interface for creating and viewing flashcard decks.

-Set up API Communication: Install Axios in your Vue project (npm install axios).
-Create a service or utility file to handle base configuration (e.g., setting the API base URL http://localhost:8000).
+Set up API Communication with Axios.

-Implement Authentication Flow:
+Implement Authentication Flow (Login.vue, Register.vue, Pinia for state).

-Create Login.vue and Register.vue pages.

-Use Pinia to store the user's authentication state and API token globally.

-Use Vue Router's navigation guards to protect routes that require a user to be logged in.

 Build Core Feature Pages:

-Dashboard.vue: Fetch and display a list of the user's documents from the /api/documents endpoint.

-DocumentCreate.vue: A form to upload a new document (title and content).

-DocumentView.vue: Display a document's content and include a button to "Generate Quiz."
+Dashboard.vue: A simple form with one input field for the user to enter a topic (e.g., "Photosynthesis").

+DeckView.vue: A page to display the generated flashcards.
+The UI will show one card at a time, and clicking the card will "flip" it to show the definition.

-Phase 3: AI Integration & Logic
+Phase 3: AI Integration (Simplified)
-Goal: Connect to the Gemini API and use the response to populate your database.
+Goal: Connect to the Gemini API and use the response to create flashcards.

-Create Quiz Generation Endpoint:

-Create a new controller, e.g., QuizGenerationController.

-Define a POST route like /api/documents/{document}/generate-quiz.

-Implement Backend Logic:
+Implement Backend Logic in DeckController:

-In the controller, retrieve the document's content.
+The store method will receive the topic from the user's request.

-Send the content to the Gemini API with a carefully crafted prompt asking for quiz data in JSON format.
+Send the topic to the Gemini API with a simple prompt: "Generate 10 flashcards for the topic: [User's Topic].
+Respond with a JSON array where each object has a 'term' key and a 'definition' key."

-When you receive the JSON response, parse it.
+When you get the JSON response, create a new Deck in the database.

-Use your Eloquent models (Quiz, Question, Answer) to save the entire generated quiz to your database, linking everything together.

-Return the newly created Quiz's ID or the full Quiz object as a JSON response.

-Build Frontend Quiz Interface:

-Create a QuizView.vue page.

-When the user is on this page, it will fetch the quiz data (including questions and answers) from an endpoint like /api/quizzes/{quiz_id}.

-Build the UI to display one question at a time, handle user selections, and calculate a final score.
+Loop through the array from the AI and create a Flashcard for each item, linking it to the new Deck.

+Return a success response to the user, perhaps with the ID of the new deck.

+Connect Frontend to Backend:

+When the user submits the topic on the Dashboard.vue page, make a POST request to your /api/decks endpoint.

+After a successful response, redirect the user to the DeckView.vue page to see their new flashcards.